elmejdki/Css-challenge/README.md

 # Css-challenge
-this is a css challenge or exercice done by me :p
+This is a css challenge done by me :p